 Lender School of Business SB 109 Center for Innovation and EntrepreneurshipRead More

-The M&T Bank Center for Innovation and Entrepreneurship is a versatile and collaborative incubator for students, staff and faculty across all of Quinnipiac’s academic disciplines to pursue their entrepreneurial ventures.
+The M&T Bank Center for Innovation and Entrepreneurship empowers and connects students, staff and faculty across all of Quinnipiac’s academic disciplines to pursue their entrepreneurial ventures.
 We provide advisory services and workshops in legal, finance, research, marketing, design, business plan development and start-up mentoring for all types of innovative business, social, sustainable and artistic ventures.
 We accomplish this by catalyzing students and faculty from all disciplines and backgrounds to help promising entrepreneurs learn ways to turn their ideas into practical use.

 We support faculty, graduate and undergraduate students, alumni mentors and other internal and external partners of the university.
 Our relationships with successful entrepreneurs and business owners outside the QU community enable us to connect our students with the broader entrepreneurial ecosystem in the region and country and enhance the economic development provided by small to mid-sized businesses that are fundamental to a successful economy.

 The M&T Bank Center for Innovation & Entrepreneurship pitch competition is a highlight of the year, in which students from all disciplines across campus may present their ideas and ventures to receive valuable feedback.
 Finalists will present to a panel of judges and can win money to fund their venture.
 Students from all disciplines are encouraged to submit entries for new ventures in all types of categories such as products, services, healthcare, social impact, sustainability, arts, family business and more.

 Applications are due by midnight on March 20, 2023.

 The deadline for submissions is March 20, 2023.
 The initial application will ask: